stephanschorer/steamonlinetimetracker/README.md

   </Query>
 </QueryList>
 ```
+7. Click "OK" two times
+8. On the "Action" tab create new action "run programm"
+9. Browse to the path and select *SteamIdler_1.bat*
-6. Click "OK" two times
+10. Click "OK" two times
+11. You may need to enter your Windows password

+#### SteamIdler_2
+1. Right click, create new task
+2. On the "General" Tab, give the task a name (**SteamIdler_2**)
-7. On the "Action" tab create new action "run programm"
+8. On the "Action" tab create new action "run programm"
-8. Browse to the path and select *runASF.bat*
+9. Browse to the path and select *SteamIdler_2.bat*
-9. Click "OK" two times
+10. Click "OK" two times

-Now you will need to create the second task to stop the process automatically (**SteamIdlerExit**).
-All steps are the same except the Query in Step 5:
+#### SteamIdlerExit
+1. Right click, create new task
+2. On the "General" Tab, give the task a name (**SteamIdlerExit**)
+3. Tick "Run with highest privileges"
+4. On the "Triggers" tab, create a new trigger, and choose "On an event" as the trigger
+5. Choose Custom, and click New Event Filter
+6. Switch to the XML tab and tick "edit manually"
+7. Insert the following query: (note you may need to change the Steam path)
 ```
 <QueryList>
   <Query Id="0" Path="Security">